List of Regine Velasquez live performances

 Filipino singer Regine Velasquez has headlined concerts and performed live at award ceremonies and on television specials.
 Her first live television performance came when she competed in the reality television talent show Ang Bagong Kampeon (1984), which she won with a performance of George Benson's "In Your Eyes".
 She released her first single, "Love Me Again", in 1986, under the name Chona.
 Since adopting the stage name Regine Velasquez, she appeared in televised performances on The Penthouse Live! and Triple Treat.
 She represented the Philippines at the 1989 Asia-Pacific Singing Contest, performing "You'll Never Walk Alone" and "And I Am Telling You I'm Not Going".
-She was a guest act for several performers, including Pops Fernandez, Kuh Ledesma, Martin Nievera and Gary Valenciano, and her debut concert "Regine at 17" was held at the Manila Midtown Hotel.
+She was a guest act for several performers, including Pops Fernandez, Kuh Ledesma, Martin Nievera and Gary Valenciano, and her debut concert, Regine at 17, was held at the Manila Midtown Hotel.

-In 1990, Velasquez headlined "Narito Ako", her first major concert, which was held at the Folk Arts Theater to promote her second studio album Nineteen 90, and made her North American concert debut at Carnegie Hall in New York City—a first for an Asian solo artist.
+In 1990, Velasquez headlined Narito Ako, her first major concert, which was held at the Folk Arts Theater to promote her second studio album Nineteen 90, and made her North American concert debut at Carnegie Hall in New York City—a first for an Asian solo artist.
 She signed an international record deal and released the studio albums Listen Without Prejudice (1994), My Love Emotion (1995) and Retro (1996).
 During this period, Velasquez performed live at various events across Southeast and East Asia, including an appearance as opening and closing act at the Yoshinogari Ruins Music Festival in Saga Prefecture, Kyūshū, Japan.
-In April 1996, Velasquez staged "Isang Pasasalamat", a concert commemorating her ten-year career, at UPD's Sunken Garden.
+In April 1996, Velasquez staged Isang Pasasalamat, a concert commemorating her ten-year career, at UPD's Sunken Garden.
 To promote her tenth studio album, R2K (1999), she performed at Regine 2000, a three-day event at the Music Museum.
 In April 2000, she staged the R2K Concert at the Araneta Coliseum, which was critically acclaimed and earned Velasquez a live entertainment accolade from the Aliw Awards.
-She also performed a concert at the Westin Philippine Plaza, which was recorded for her first live album, Regine Live: Songbird Sings the Classics (2000).
-That year, she co-headlined a concert called "Celebration of Love" with Peabo Bryson and Jeffrey Osborne.
+She also performed a one-off concert at the Westin Philippine Plaza, which was recorded for her first live album, Regine Live: Songbird Sings the Classics (2000).
+That year, she co-headlined a show called Celebration of Love with Peabo Bryson and Jeffrey Osborne.